 The Average Pastor

 While I may have given the impression that most pastors are very wealthy and live high flying lifestyles, this is not the case.
 Although the number vary considerably none of them are exceptionally high.
 For example,

 Payscale says the average pastor makes around $48,443

 Salary.com claims the Median Base Salary is about $94.000 .

 Christianity Today states that pastor's salaries are largely dependent on "church income and denominational values".
 The average salary plus housing/parsonage was $78,000 for Presbyterian senior pastors, while Baptist senior pastors earned around $67,000.

 Quite obviously there cannot be a fixed salary for a pastor simply because even $100,000 won't go very far in some of the more expensive cities.
-For example, the median home value in Seattle is at the ridiculous figure of over $700,000 but in Columbia MO it is less than 200,000.
+For example, in Seattle the median home value is at the ridiculous figure of over $700,000 but in Columbia MO it is less than 200,000.
 An article on USA Today put it in practical terms.

 It's pretty amazing to see how a two-bedroom, two-bathroom 1,500 square foot house on a quiet street can cost $100,000 in one city, and then the exact same house (same size, specs, and amenities) in another city and state may cost upwards of $500,000.
 In the past on Zillow, there's been a listing for a three-bedroom, two and a half-bathroom, 1,500 square foot home in Johnson City, Tenn.
 This home is priced at $126,000.
 A townhouse with similar specifications in San Diego is priced at $499,000.